-Donald has delivered corporate training on stress management and psychological skills for many different organisations over the years, including Shell, and Southwestern Trains, etc. He is a frequent speaker at conferences and an experienced conference organizer.
+Donald has delivered corporate training on stress management and psychological skills for many different organisations over the years, including Shell, and the US Marine Corp Academy, etc. He is a frequent speaker at conferences and an experienced conference organizer.
 For many years he taught intensive accredited training courses for therapists and counsellors.

 Stoic Week started at the University of Exeter and grew into an annual international event in which thousands of people take part each year.
 It involves an online course teaching students how to apply ideas from ancient Stoic philosophy, combined with some techniques from modern psychology.